There are a surprising number of ways available today to count vehicles, from manual counting to the latest ai-powered

 In tests manual vehicle counting was 99% accurate over the counting period.

 With manual counts a small sample of data is taken – typically during less than a day – and results are extrapolated for the rest of the year or season.
-This is where errors are introduced as the small sample is rarely exactly representative of the the entire year.
+This is where errors are introduced as the small sample is rarely exactly representative of the the entire year or even that week.

 Vehicle Detection using Computer Vision

 Obviously manual counting is labour intensive.
 Systems are now available that will automatically analyse video pictures as cars pass cameras, detecting vehicles with a similar accuracy to that of people watching the video.

 This vehicle counting method has several advantages over other automatic systems.
 It is cost-effective as it can count in many directions at once: only one camera is needed for several lanes or exits at a junction.
 It is easy to add or modify the zones through which vehicles are counted from a laptop computer.

 Local video analytics minimises bandwidth use.
-Traffic counts are uploaded in real-time via the internet, so traffic engineers can view live and historic counts from their web browsers.
+Traffic counts are uploaded in real-time wirelessly via the internet, so traffic engineers can view live and historic counts from their web browsers.

 Counts are easily verified simply by watching the video and checking the automated counts.

 Video traffic counting typically takes place continuously, year round, giving precise figures.
 This method of vehicle detection is often used in smart cities – the count data is made available over the cloud wherever it is needed.
 Useful for monitoring congestion, car parking and assessing traffic control initiatives.
-The same system can be used to count pedestrians and bicyclists.
+AI-powered software enables traffic counts and classification – trucks, cars, tractors, bikes etc.

 Pneumatic Road tube counting